Data protection and Privacy Statement

 Why do we have it and what do we use it for

 We provide a wide range of services set out in legislation.
-We are under legal obligations to provide many of these services and to deliver these we need to collect and use personal information of those using or affected by these services.
+We are under legal obligations to provide many of these services and to deliver them we need to collect and use personal information of those using or affected by these services.

-Much of what we do is a result of legislation set nationally or statutory function, that requires us to provide various public services in Central Bedfordshire.
+Much of what we do is a result of legislation set nationally or statutory functions that require us to provide various public services in Central Bedfordshire.
 In such cases, our lawful basis for processing your personal data will be necessary for compliance with a legal obligation, or because it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority, as we can’t provide you with the service without it.

 Only in a small number of cases will we process personal data solely based on consent.
 This will be clearly explained to you at the time.